ryan-richards/Nugget-BLE-Spam-Detector/ReadMe.md

 BLE spam attacks rely on MAC randomization.
 Therefore, we can assume that a flood of random MAC addresses appearing only once can trigger spam detection if we exceed the safe threshold (default is 17).

+#### RSSI Signal

+Added a simple RSSI signal strength capture when a spam attack is detected.
+Any suspicious packets are stored in a spamList and reduced to a group of similar strengths.
+The avg RSSI is then displayed on screen.

+The idea being that you can walk around and see the signal strength get stronger when near a BLE spam attack device/source.

 For example:

 1. Power on Nugget (Press UP to start scanning).